daisygunn/la-petite-traveller/README.md

 ### Known bugs and fixes

 ### Further testing
+Throughout the entire process I used Google Dev Tools and Unicorn revealer to debug the website and it's layout, this allowed me to check the responsiveness of the site and quickly debug any issues that I came across.
 ---
 ## Deployment
 I deployed this website by using GitPages and following the below steps: